 - A locker mirror can be nice.
 Just to check the locks between classes.

-- A little container that goes on the door is super handy for office supplies.
+- A little container that goes on the door is super handy for school supplies.
 This set of three looks nice as well!

 - You can also get locker sets like this one or this one that makes it easy to have it all in the same spot!